Valpolicella DOC

 Verona, one of Italy's most visited cities and home to a remarkably preserved Roman amphitheater, sits immediately south of the Valpolicella production zone and serves as the natural gateway for visitors.
 The annual Vinitaly fair, held each April in Verona, is one of the world's largest wine trade events and a central meeting point for Valpolicella producers and international buyers.
 The Valpolicella wine road connects dozens of estates across the Classico hills, with the villages of Negrar, Fumane, Marano, and Sant'Ambrogio offering cellar visits and tastings, many by appointment.
 Traditional local cuisine pairs naturally with the region's wines: brasato all'Amarone, beef braised slowly in Amarone, is the emblematic pairing, while risotto with local mushrooms suits Ripasso.
 The fruttai, the ventilated drying lofts where grapes rest during appassimento from October onward, are a distinctive feature of the landscape and an increasing draw for wine tourists.

-- Vinitaly held annually in April in Verona; one of Europe's largest wine trade events, attracting buyers and producers from around the world
+- Vinitaly held annually in April in Verona; one of Europe's largest wine trade events, attracting buyers and producers worldwide

 - Classico zone villages of Negrar, Fumane, and Marano concentrate the highest density of hillside Amarone estates; many offer visits by appointment